Shahin Tehran F.C.: History

 Many of the players shown in this photo went on to play for Persepolis.

 Shahin FC, without any doubt was the most popular football club in the history of Iranian football.
 Shahin produced many talented players like Parviz Dehdari, Masoud Boroumand, Homayoun Behzadi, Jafar Kashani, Hossein Kalani, Hamid Shirzadegan, Iraj Saeli, Mahmoud Sajjadi, Mohammad Hossein Ziaei, Ghasem Movafegh and many more that played for Team Melli.
 These talents made Shahin popular in the 1960s but its very popularity was viewed as a threat by the Iran Football Federation and the Keihan Varzeshi newspaper (Iran's most important sports publication at the time).
 The conflict between them became worse and on July 9, 1967, two days after Shahin's 3–1 win against Tehranjavan F.C., the Iran Sports Organization declared Shahin F.C. as dissolved.
 League attendance dropped and other clubs tried to sign Shahin players.

 Shahbaz Era

 In 1973 Shahin F.C. decided to come back but returned with the name of its former third team Shahbaz F.C. and participated in Takht Jamshid Cup professional soccer League.
 Shahbaz F.C. was leading the league in the 1978–1979 season which was unfinished due to Iranian Revolution in 1979.
 After the revolution, the club reverted to its original name, "Shahin".

 In 2009/10 Shahin was competing in the third ranked 2nd Division successfully until the last stage, when they failed to be promoted to the Azadegan 1st Division.
 In 2010/11 Shahin kept its place in the 3rd Division.

-In 2011/12 Shahin finished last in its group and therefore is relegated to the provincial league for 2012/13.
+In 2011/12 Shahin finished last in its group and therefore was relegated to the provincial league for 2012/13.